metaplex-foundation/docs/docs/auction-house/definition.md

 AuctionHouse allows you to accept any SPL token as the tender that the buyer deposits into their Buyer Escrow in order to accomplish a sale.

 Now that you know what the AuctionHouse is, take a look at our [Getting Started](/auction-house/getting_started) guide.

+### Auction House Receipts
+To aid transaction tracking, Auction House supports the generation of receipts for listings, bids, and sales.
+To generate these receipts, the receipt printing function should be called immediately after the corresponding transaction (`PrintListingReceipt`, `PrintBidReceipt`, and `PrintPurchaseReceipt`).
+Additionally, the `CancelListingReceipt` and `CancelBidReceipt` instructions should be called in the case of canceled listing add bids.
+Calling these two instructions will fill the `canceled_at` fields of the `ListingReceipt` and `BidReceipt` accounts.

+:::info

+While the receipts can be retrieved using the standard getProgramAccounts data flow, the official recommendation is to use Solana's [AccountsDB](https://docs.solana.com/developing/plugins/accountsdb_plugin) plug-in to index and track the generated receipts.